Eperty123/Steam-Manifest-Creator/README.md

 * Dot net 4.5.

-<b>I am in no way affliated with Valve in any means.
+<b>I am in no way affiliated with Valve in any means.
 This is a hobby project.</b>

 Enjoy!